Shaivarth/Shaarnga/README.md

 ## What is Śārṅga ?
 Śārṅga is a encryption and decryption tool.
 It implements a high-security cipher algorithm designed by Shaivarth, capable of converting plaintext into a secure encrypted binary form and back.
-The interface is interactive, minimalistic.
+Designed and implemented a custom cipher algorithm using fixed-length binary encoding with unique prefixes for lowercase, uppercase, digits, and symbols—aimed at reducing pattern recognition and resisting brute-force attempts.<br><br>
+I developed Śārṅga to deepen my understanding of cryptography and security principles.
+By designing a custom cipher from scratch, I explored how encoding, prefixing, and binary representations can be used to resist common attacks such as brute force and frequency analysis.
+This hands-on project allowed me to combine theoretical cryptography with practical implementation.
+The project remains experimental and educational, and my goal is to continue improving it while also benchmarking it against established algorithms to sharpen my research and development skills in cybersecurity.

 ## Features :